hiveeyes/terkin-datalogger/README.rst

 ****************
 Acknowledgements
 ****************
-This firmware program is an effort of many people.
+This firmware is an effort of many people.
 So, thanks to all the `contributors`_ who got their hands dirty and helped to co-create and conceive it in one way or another.
 You know who you are.